Texas annexation

 In June 1844, the Senate, with its Whig majority, soundly rejected the Tyler–Texas treaty.
 Later that year, the pro-annexation Democrat Polk narrowly defeated anti-annexation Whig Henry Clay in the 1844 presidential election.
 In December 1844, lame-duck President Tyler called on Congress to pass his treaty by simple majorities in each house.
 The Democratic-dominated House of Representatives complied with his request by passing an amended bill expanding on the pro-slavery provisions of the Tyler treaty.
 The Senate narrowly passed a compromise version of the House bill, designed to provide President-elect Polk the options of immediate annexation of Texas or new talks to revise the annexation terms of the House-amended bill.

-On March 1, 1845, President Tyler signed the annexation bill, and on March 3 (his last full day in office), he forwarded the House version to Texas, offering immediate annexation.
-When Polk took office at noon the following day, he encouraged Texas to accept Tyler’s offer.
+On March 1, 1845, President Tyler signed the annexation bill, and on March 3 (his last full-day in office), he forwarded the House version to Texas, offering immediate annexation.
+When Polk took office at noon (EST) the next day, he encouraged Texas to accept Tyler's offer.
 Texas ratified the agreement with popular approval from Texans.
 The bill was signed by President Polk on December 29, 1845, accepting Texas as the 28th state of the Union.
 Texas formally joined the union on February 19, 1846, prompting the Mexican–American War in April of that year.